MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-deu-fi-sample.md

 > [!WARNING]
 > Only a certified TSE can be used.
 For information about the types and models of TSEs that are supported in the EFR solution, see the "EFR Guide \[DE\]" document that is published on the [EFSTA documentation](https://public.efsta.net/efr/) website.
 For information about how to choose and obtain a TSE, contact [EFSTA](https://www.efsta.eu/at/kontakt).

 Regulations in Germany require support for the DSFinV-K export.
 The DSFinV-K export can be triggered in the EFR solution.
-For more information about the DSFinV-K export, see the "EFR Guide \[DE\]" document that is published on the [EFSTA documentation](https://public.efsta.net/efr/) web-site.
+For more information about the DSFinV-K export, see the "EFR Guide \[DE\]" document that is published on the [EFSTA documentation](https://public.efsta.net/efr/) website.

 ### Limitations of the sample